 Some people believe that software products can only be as good as the people developing and managing them.
 If that’s the case, how can we ensure that we’re attracting and retaining the right talent for our product teams?
 What nuances are there?
 In this discussion, we’ll unpack these questions and more.

 Maren Kate is an entrepreneur, writer, and pigeon fancier.
 She scaled her first venture-backed startup to over 400 people by leveraging a distributed workforce and cultivating a strong culture.
-Maren is now managing partner of AVRA Talent, a firm dedicated to connecting great companies and great people through meaningful work.
+Maren is now CEO of Avra Talent, a recruiting firm focused exclusively on matching growing companies with highly vetted remote talent.

 Shelley is a technology evangelist, innovator, product strategist, and C-level advisor with over 20 years of experience growing IaaS and SaaS organizations, across both start-up and public companies.
 Shelley has a passion for growth stage scaling and turn-arounds.
 Currently, Shelley serves as a Venture Partner at Insight Venture Partners and joined the firm in 2016.
 Prior to Insight, Shelley had C-level technical roles at Dimension Data, HP, Ticketmaster, and elsewhere.

 Managing software products is difficult enough.
 But when you’re responsible for managing a high-growth, SaaS software product, there is even more to consider.
 From product nuances to new metrics, things are just different.
 In this discussion, we’ll dig into what makes SaaS products so unique and challenging to manage.